View from behind of line of graduates in robes

 The resources below aim to highlight a few key points on how to find accommodation after you have finished university.
 Please note that if you do have any queries or concerns, you can contact Citizens Advice.

 There are multiple routes to finding housing after university.
-It all depends on what you are looking for!
+It all depends on what you are looking for.
+You may wish to try:

-If you and two other friends are looking for a house/flat that you can share, then your best bet will be Rightmove or Zoopla.
+If you're part of a group looking for a house/flat, then your best bet will be Rightmove or Zoopla.

-If you're planning on moving somewhere brand-new and you don’t yet know anyone, then Spareroom or local Facebook Groups are a great resource.
+If you're planning on moving somewhere brand-new and you don’t yet know anyone, then Spareroom can often be a great resource.

 If you're moving to an area where you already have established links, then try asking friends or family if they know anyone.
 If you can get a personal recommendation, it'll give both you and the prospective landlord some security.